SenseNet/sensenet/docs/docker-image-workflows.md

   or override it with any source branch, tag, or commit through `source_ref`.
   This also lets the default-branch workflow build an older branch that does not contain the workflow files itself.
-- Source push/dispatch runs publish a source-branch tag and `YYYYMMDD-shortSHA`.
+- Publishing runs retain the legacy TFS build-date tag: `develop.YYYY.MM.DD` on `develop`, `YYYY.MM.DD` on `master`/`main`, and `<branch>.YYYY.MM.DD` on other branches.
+They also publish a source-branch tag and the immutable `YYYYMMDD-shortSHA` tag.
-- `develop` source events also publish `preview`.
+- Pushes to `develop` also publish `preview`.
-- `master` source events also publish `latest`.
+- Pushes to `master` also publish `latest`.
-- PostgreSQL publishes only its branch tag and source version tag.
+- PostgreSQL publishes its branch tag, branch/date compatibility tag, and source version tag.
 It does not overwrite `preview` or `latest`.

 Repository secrets expected by publishing jobs: